-Essex Local Offer provides the details of services and support for special educational needs and disabilities, including emotional wellbeing, entertainment and leisure, and preparing for adulthood.
+Essex Local Offer provides the details of services and support for children with special educational needs and disabilities, including emotional wellbeing, entertainment and leisure, and preparing for adulthood.

-There are a number of local and national organisations offering support to children and families with autism spectrum disorder and additional needs:
+There are several local and national organisations offering support to children, adults and families with ASD and additional needs:

-SNAP is a voluntary organisation based in Brentwood offering support to parents and carers of children with any special need or disability.
+SNAP is a voluntary organisation based in Brentwood offering support to parents and carers of children with any particular need or disability.

 The Maze Group

-The Maze Group is based in Ipswich.
-This support group offers courses to help parents understand their child’s diagnosis and their additional needs.
+The Maze Group in Ipswich is a support group that offers courses to help parents understand their child’s diagnosis and additional needs.

 Young Minds is a UK charity committed to improving the emotional wellbeing and mental health of children and young people, offering information for parents and carers.

-MindEd offers online advice and support to help understand and support children through a variety of issues and worries.
+MindEd offers online advice and support to help understand and support children through various issues and worries.

 SenseToys is a company that stocks sensory toys for calming, sensory input and curriculum-friendly sensory education resources.